Stories through time: Living cultures, enduring connections at UQ Anthropology Museum

 Brisbane Living Heritage launches new Backstage Pass series at the Masonic Memorial Centre

-On Sunday 26 October, 10:00 am – 12:00 pm, BLH Members are invited to step inside one of Brisbane’s most striking heritage landmarks and discover spaces rarely open to the public.
+On Sunday 26 October, 10:00 am – 12:00 pm, BLH Members and Guests are invited to step inside one of Brisbane’s most striking heritage landmarks and discover spaces rarely open to the public.
 Guests will be guided through the Temple, including the Grand Ballroom, Library, and other significant rooms, while learning about the history, traditions, and architecture of the building.

-“Backstage Pass is about giving our Members access to the hidden stories and places that make up Brisbane’s rich cultural heritage.
+“Backstage Pass is about giving our Members and Guests access to the hidden stories and places that make up Brisbane’s rich cultural heritage.
 We are delighted to begin this series at such an iconic venue.”

-The Backstage Pass series is designed to showcase the unique stories of Brisbane’s heritage sites, offering Members intimate and memorable experiences across the city.
+The Backstage Pass series is designed to showcase the unique stories of Brisbane’s heritage sites, offering intimate and memorable experiences across the city.

 More Icons of Brisbane